LearnOnDemandSystems/docs/guides/pbt/lodpbtguide.md

     contract work.

-The guide further assumes that the reader has knowledge of how to build labs in LOD and knowledge of performance-based testing design.
+The guide further assumes that the reader has knowledge of how to build labs in Skillable Studio and knowledge of performance-based testing design.

 -->

 **Getting Started**

-Lab on Demand supports performance-based exams in addition to Integrated Digital Lab (IDL) content.
+Skillable Studio supports performance-based exams in addition to Integrated Digital Lab (IDL) content.
 Our Performance Based Testing platform enables you to create multiple types of assessments including automated VM Scoring of Windows and Linux, scoring of Azure subscription